Jeju Air Flight 2216: Aircraft

 The aircraft involved, manufactured in 2009, was a 15-year-old Boeing 737-8AS (Note: The aircraft was a Boeing 737-800.
-For aircraft made up to 2016, Boeing assigned a unique code for each company that buys one of its airliners, which is applied as a suffix to the model number at the time the aircraft is built, hence "737-8AS" designates a 737–800 built for Ryanair (customer code AS).) registered as HL8088 and was equipped with two CFM International CFM56-7B26 engines.
+For aircraft in production before the advent of the 787 Dreamliner and the 737 MAX that were manufactured up to 2016, Boeing assigned a unique code for each company that bought one of its airliners, which was applied as a infix to the model number at the time the aircraft was built, hence "737-8AS" designates a 737–800 built for Ryanair (customer code AS).) registered as HL8088 and was equipped with two CFM International CFM56-7B26 engines.
 It was acquired by Jeju Air in 2017 after previously operating for Ryanair.
 Less than a month before the crash, Jeju Air had resumed regular international services at Muan International Airport following a suspension caused by the COVID-19 pandemic, and the airline was operating four flights a week between Muan and Bangkok, a service that Jeju Air began on 8 December.

-In the 48 hours leading to the crash, the aircraft made 13 flights that included stops in Muan, Jeju Island, and Incheon, as well as to Beijing, Bangkok, Kota Kinabalu, Nagasaki, and Taipei.
+In the 48 hours leading to the crash, the aircraft completed 13 flights that included stops in Muan, Jeju Island, and Incheon, as well as to Beijing, Bangkok, Kota Kinabalu, Nagasaki, and Taipei.
 No issues were found in the aircraft's safety pre-check before its final flight, according to Jeju Air.

-Jeju Air initially said that the crashed aircraft had not been involved in any prior incidents, but data from the Korea Airports Corporation showed that in February 2021, the aircraft was damaged when its tail struck the runway during takeoff from Gimpo International Airport in Seoul, causing structural damage to the plane, for which Jeju Air was fined 2.2 billion won ($1.5 million) by the Ministry of Land, Infrastructure and Transport for violating safety regulations.
-Amid criticism over the airline's omission of the incident, Jeju Air said "the incident from three years ago was minor and therefore classified as an 'event' rather than an 'accident' under aviation law, which is why it was not considered part of the aircraft's accident history."

 Passengers and crew

-Of the 175 passengers, two were Thai nationals, and the other 173 were South Korean.
-The oldest on board was born in 1946, and the youngest in 2021.
-Nine members of the same family that included the three-year-old child were also on board.
+Of the 175 passengers, 2 were Thai nationals, and the other 173 were South Korean.
+The oldest on board was born in 1946, and the youngest, a three-year-old child, in 2021.
+The family that included the three-year-old child had 9 members on board.
 Of the 181 people on board, 82 were male and 93 were female.
-There were five passengers under the age of 10.
+There were 5 passengers under the age of ten.
 The captain had been an employee of Jeju Air since 2019 and had accumulated over 6,820 hours of flight experience, including 6,096 hours on the Boeing 737; the first officer had over 1,650 hours with 1,339 of them on the Boeing 737.
-The crew also included four flight attendants.
+The crew also included 4 flight attendants.